 Need proof fast?
 Use my Social Security for instant benefit verification letter.

 Non-citizen / visa holder?
-In-person typically required; schedule via OSSNAP or call.
+In-person typically required; start online and schedule appointment.

 First-time applicant?
 Same in-person process — bring job offer or school letter if needed.